Cotton Futures and Cotton Options

 commodity in today's economic picture.

-During the cold war between the USA and The Soviet
+in cotton production for years.
+During the cold war between the USA

-Union, the Soviets invested huge amounts of capital
+and The Soviet Union, the Soviets invested huge amounts of capital

-Government reporting for third world producers lacks
+of cotton.
+Government reporting for third world producers is often lacking

-Pakistan, university extension services provide quality statistics.
+Pakistan provide quality statistics.

 Cotton has